-If a system-to-system interface with Grants.gov is being used, enter the CDMRP log number acquired during the pre-application process into the Submission Title field.
+If a system-to-system interface with Grants.gov is being used, then enter the CDMRP log number acquired during the pre-application process into the Submission Title field.

-Fill in the Application Filing Name on the first screen of the Grant Application Package (Figure 1) using only the CDMRP log number (e.g., CA09####) acquired during the preapplication process.
+Fill in the Application Filing Name on the first screen of the Grant Application Package (Figure 1) using only the CDMRP log number (e.g., GW09####) acquired during the preapplication process.
 Do not fill in the Competition ID.

-and then apply Agency Contact: PA HELP: 301-619-7079; cdmrp.pa@amedd.army.mil eReceipt HELP: 301-682-5507; help@cdmrp.org ity is only open to organizations, applicants who are submitting grant applications on behalf of a company, state, local or dal government, academia, or other type of organization.
-Application Filing Name: enter the CDMRP log number here Mandatory Documents Mandatory Documents for Submission SF424 (R & 1 Complete Research & Related Budget Research & Related Senior/Key Person Profile (E: Research & Related Project/Performance Site Loca Move Form to Delete Attachments <= Open Form
+men need to locate the correct Federal lunding 12/18/2007 Opportunity Open Date: opportunity, download its application and then 02/06/2008 Opportunity Close Date: apply.
+Help Desk Agency Contact: E-mail: cdmrp.pa@amedd.army.mil Phone: 301-619-7079 This opportunity is only open to organizations, applicants who are submitting grant applications on behalf or a company, state, local or tribal government, academia, or other type of organization. \ Application Filing Name: Mandatory Documents Mandatory Completed Documents for Submission SF424 (R&R) Submission List Research & Related Senior/Key Person Profile (Expanded) Research & Related Project/Performance Site Location(s) Research & Related Budget

 Figure 1.
-Application Filing Name
+Application Filing Name.